openSUSE/ap4rc/README_DOVECOT.md

 You may also want to look at disabling roundcube's `auto_create_user` option, to prevent "incorrect" accounts from being able to access it.
 You will have to create roundcube users yourself by adding them to the `users` table, and maybe invent a tool to do that.
+Also note

-If your usernames are the same, One method is shown in the example 2 above.
+**If your usernames are the same** one method is shown in the example 2 above.
 For your EXISTING `passdb` config, add something like:

 `override_fields = allow_real_nets=192.168.10.1,2001:DB8:10:1a4::1`